How Much Compensation Can I Claim For A Horse Accident Or Riding Injury?

 We offer representation on a No Win No Fee basis for horse riding accident claims, which provides a way for you to claim horse riding accident compensation without paying anything unless your claim is successful.

 Only once we have our own compensation on your behalf, will we ask you to pay a fee.
 And if we don’t win you a compensation payout, then you don’t pay us a thing.
 Call us today to begin your No Win No Fee horse riding claim.

 As a major compensation claims service provider, we have the knowledge and experience to ensure that you have the best chance of receiving the highest compensation payout possible.

 We do everything we legally can to ensure that you win your personal injury claim, and will always act in your best interests at all times.

 We pride ourselves on the fact we build close relationships with our customers and keep them updated on the status of their claim at all times, using plain English, not legal jargon.

 Have suffered a personal injury due to a horse riding accident in the last three years?
 Do you believe that you may have a valid reason to claim compensation?

 If you answered yes to both of the above questions, please contact us on 0800 073 8804 and arrange a free legal session to talk about your possible claim.
 We will tell you if we think you have a good reason to make a compensation claim and if we think you could successfully claim damages against the party that caused the accident.

 The official Government published a website that details the Riding Establishments Act 1964 in full.

 A resource published by the Health & Safety Executive that provides top-level H&S guidelines for working with horses.
 The page links out to more detailed information provided by H&SE.

-A page published by the Royal Society for the Prevention of Accidents details general advice on road safety for horse riders and general training and safety equipment considerations.
+A page by the Royal Society for the Prevention of Accidents advises horse riders for training and safety equipment considerations.